1. Introduction to Fortever Embroidery Machine Pricing

 - Price: ₹255,000 (approximate)

-- Strengths: Compact footprint, budget-friendly, optimized for caps and small garments, perfect for home studios or startups.
+- Strengths: Compact, budget‑friendly, optimized for caps and small garments.

-- Best For: Hobbyists, boutique studios, or those focusing on smaller items.
+- Best For: Hobbyists, boutique studios, and small‑item specialists.

 3. Technical Specifications Impacting Costs